crcn/mesh.js.org/src/common/components/body/docs/md/core.md

 #### bus tailable(bus[, condition])

 Makes a bus tailable for operations.
+This is a useful function is you're looking to synchronize data in multiple places within your application.

 <Tabs>
   <Example title="simple">